 All study personnel engaged in the conduct of human subject research are required to complete an Emory & Henry approved course in the ethical conduct of research involving human subjects prior to conducting human subject research.
 Training is valid for a 3 year period.

-Undergraduate Faculty, Staff, Students: Social and Behavioral Research and Conflict of Interest Modules
+Undergraduate Faculty, Staff, Students: Group 3- Social and Behavioral Research - Main Campus.

 Note: Responsible Conduct of Research (RCR) and Good Clinical Practice (GCP) courses are required by NIH and other federal agencies who fund research and will only be required if you are receiving federal funds.